ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 - **`src/themes/Token.css`** - the styles of the component

-Here you will wriet the styles of the Token component.
-Whatever styles you write, they will be applied to the template that we have just talked about in the previous step.
+Here you will write the styles of the Token component.
+Whatever styles you write, they will be applied to the template from the previous point.

 Next [Develop `UI5ConToken` web component](./2_Develop_Token.md)